floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/01-introduction.typ

 // Answer to Research Question 2.

 In this chapter, we investigate the state of the art in automated technologies for modularization of monolith codebases.
-Using a systematic literature review, we identified and categorized existing literature regarding automated modularization of monolith codebases.
+Using a systematic literature review, we identified and categorized existing literature on automated modularization of monolith codebases.
 We also provided a brief overview of the most relevant approaches and tools.

 A systematic literature review is used to identify, evaluate and interpret research literature for a given topic area, or research question @kitchenham_charters_2007.